JeremyYong128/restaurant-ordering-system/README.md

 **Relations:**
 - Orders (hasMany): each customer can make multiple orders.

+### 2. MenuItem

-### 2. MenuItem: represents an item on the menu.
+Represents an item on the menu.

 **Properties:**
 - id: Primary key.
 - name: Name of the item.
 - price: Price of the item.

+### 3. Order

-### 3. Order: represents an order made by a customer.
+Represents an order made by a customer.

 **Properties:**
 - id: Primary key.